CanDIG/CanDIGv2/README.md

   * change docker network, driver, and swarm host
   * modify ports, protocols, and plugins for various services
   * version control and app pinning
-  * pre-defined "sane" defaults for turnkey deployment
+  * pre-defined defaults for turnkey deployment

 Compose supports declaring default environment variables in an environment file named `.env` placed in the folder where the `docker-compose` command is executed (current working directory).
 Similarly, when deploying CanDIGv2 using `make`, `.env` is imported by `make` and all uncommented variables are added as environment variables via `export`.

 These evironment variables can be read in `docker-compose` scripts through the variable substitution operator `${VAR:-default}`.

 ```yaml